Janet Jackson: Music and voice

 Matthew Perpetua of Fluxblog suggested Jackson's vocal techniques as a study for indie rock music, considering it to possess "a somewhat subliminal effect on the listener, guiding and emphasizing dynamic shifts without distracting attention from its primal hooks."
 Perpetua added: "Her voice effortlessly transitions from a rhythmic toughness to soulful emoting to a flirty softness without overselling any aspect of her performance ... a continuum of emotions and attitudes that add up to the impression that we're listening to the expression of a fully [sic]formed human being with contradictions and complexities."

-Jackson's music has encompassed a broad range of genres.
-Her records from the 1980s have been described as being influenced by Prince, as her producers are ex-members of the Time.
+Jackson's music encompasses a broad range of genres, including R&B, pop, dance, and new jack swing, Her records from the 1980s have been described as being influenced by Prince, as her producers are ex-members of the Time.
 Sal Cinquemani wrote that in addition to defining Top 40 radio, she "gave Prince's Minneapolis sound a distinctly feminine—and, with songs like 'What Have You Done for Me Lately?,' 'Nasty,' 'Control,' and 'Let's Wait Awhile,' a distinctly feminist—spin."

 On Control, Richard J. Ripani documented that she, Jam, and Lewis had "crafted a new sound that fuses the rhythmic elements of funk and disco, along with heavy doses of synthesizers, percussion, sound effects, and a rap music sensibility."
 Author Rickey Vincent stated that she has often been credited for redefining the standard of popular music with the industrial music beats of the album.
 She is considered a trendsetter in pop balladry, with Richard Rischar stating "the black pop ballad of the mid-1980s had been dominated by the vocal and production style that was smooth and polished, led by singers Whitney Houston, Janet Jackson, and James Ingram."

 Jackson continued her musical development by blending pop and urban music with elements of hip-hop in the nineties.
 This included a softer representation, articulated by lush, soulful ballads and up-tempo dance beats.
 She is described by music critic Greg Kot as "an artist who has reshaped the sound and image of rhythm and blues" within the first decade of her career.
 Critic Karla Peterson remarked that "she is a sharp dancer, an appealing performer, and as 'That's the Way Love Goes' proves—an ace pop-song writer."
 Selected material from the following decade has been viewed less favorably, as Sal Cinquemani comments "except for maybe R.E.M., no other former superstar act has been as prolific with such diminishing commercial and creative returns."